PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation

-We extensively evaluate our method on seven public benchmarks, and the experimental results demonstrate that the proposed components PuE, DMA, and P$^2$CL are both effective, enabling VPUFormer to yield state-of-the-art performance as compared to existing interactive image segmentation methods.
-Further, as shown in Fig.~\ref{fig:prompts_comparison}, our unified approach successfully materializes the advantages of combining multiple prompts and produces consistent performance gains across the datasets.
+We extensively evaluate our method on several public benchmarks, and the experimental results demonstrate that the proposed components are all effective, enabling PVPUFormer to yield state-of-the-art performance as compared to existing interactive image segmentation methods.
 At a glance, the main contributions are summarized as follows: